tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 “You can do it, I personally would like to know when it does”

 “I don’t like the idea of hanging, or slitting my wrists.
-It’s all creates a mess for someone else to find a cleanup”
+It all creates a mess for someone else to find and cleanup”

 There was a once a point in time where we didn’t want to talk about the option of suicide.
 Now standing in this room, listening to Phoebe, it almost sounded like an inevitability.